COSC3020/mergesort-DanYan97/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

 In mergeInplace function, the while loop iterate through both subarrays, it continues as long as the the elements in both subarrays are compared.
 The time complaxity is $n+n$.
-The for loop shifts the elements of the first subarray to the right for the small element, in the worst case, if the first element of the second subarry is smaller than all elements of the first subarry, this will shift all the element in the first subarry, which lead a time complexity $n^2$
+The for loop shifts the elements of the first subarray to the right for the small element, in the worst case, if the first element of the second subarry is smaller than all elements of the first subarry, this will shift all the element in the first subarry, which lead a time complexity $n^2$.
+In this function, the time complexity is dominated by the for loop, which can be represent as $(n^2)$

-In mergesort, the outerloop doubles the size of subarrys each time, results the complexity $log_2n$; the innerloop calls the mergeInplace function to processes the array of the doubled size.
+In mergesort, the outerloop doubles the size of subarrys each time, results the complexity $log_2n$; the innerloop calls the mergeInplace function to processes the array of the doubled size.The run time complexity is then dominated by the mergeInplace, which is $(n^2)$

-Combine the functions together, the time complexity for worst case can be represent as $(log_2n+n+n+n^2)$, by droping the lower order terms, it is $\Theta(n^2)$
+Therefore, the time complexity for this implementation is $\Theta(n^2)$

 “I certify that I have listed all sources used to complete this exercise,